c o u r s e - s t r u c t u r e (introductory)

 Stage presentation.

-Making melodies with the scratch.
+Making melodies combining scratch with juggle.

-other battling techniques.
+other battling and showcasing techniques.

 WEEK 5.
-Interactive DJing.

 Back to back team playing.

-using multiple turntables.
+using multiple turntables/decks.

-Working with other DJ's.
+Tips on Showcasing with other DJ's.

-WEEK 6.
-Sampling and Remixing.
+Live Sampling and Remixing.

-Using samples and acapellas in between the mix.
+samples and acapellas in between the mix.

 Loops and creative overlaying.

-Tour to a major studio
+Tour to a major studio (optional)

 WEEK 7.
-Self Promotion.
+Self Promotion and Event Management

 Creating a unique style.